1-5 Bloomberg Arcade, London EC4N 8ARHey Foodwala Boys and Girls… hope you are all well

-Please remember to subscribe to the Alfie Foodwala Facebook and Instagram pages, tag, and please share with six people if you like this review, message me if you have constructive feedback.
+Please remember to subscribe to the Alfie Foodwala Facebook, TIK TOK, and Instagram pages, tag, and please share with six people if you like this review, message me if you have constructive feedback.

 If you would like to “Eat with Alfie Foodwala” please email me at firstname.lastname@example.org

 Furthermore, if you know of a restaurant I should review please let me know.

 “The dump outside a village tells tales about the villagers”(paraphrased)